-The Hollister Benefits and HR package is ideal for small businesses without full time HR support.
+The Business Benefits and HR package is ideal for small businesses without full time HR support.
 Perhaps even more than larger companies, small businesses need to ensure that their health plan is as efficient as possible while still being in compliance with applicable rules and regulations.
-Now small businesses can have access to the same tools and support from Hollister that larger employers enjoy.
+Now small businesses can have access to the same tools and support from Business Benefits that larger employers enjoy.

 The small business package includes the following: